fslaktern/noters/WRITEUP.md

         for partial_note in self.list_notes()? {
             // Do not prevent deletion if note refers to itself if partial_note.id == id {
+                // While we're here: Check if user is the owner of the note
+                // Make sure they can't delete a note they don't own if partial_note.owner != self.user {
+                    return Err(NoteValidationError::PermissionDenied(partial_note.id).into());
+                }
                 continue;
             }